Reaching Out to Schools, Teachers & Children

 In partnership with area schools and various Smith departments, SCMA also hosts an annual free Community Day each spring with art-making and learning experiences geared to all ages.

-Nearly 3,500 elementary and secondary school students visited the museum in 2016–17, including hundreds from the Northampton public schools.
+More than 5,000 elementary and secondary school students visited the museum in 2018–19, including hundreds from the Northampton public schools.
 SCMA offers free admission to all school groups and bus subsidies to defray school transportation costs.
-Teachers who reserve a tour can receive a free admission pass to plan their visit in advance.
+Teachers who reserve a tour receive a free admission pass to plan their visit in advance.
 Lesson plan ideas are also available on the website.

 Open year-round, six days a week (Tuesday–Sunday) and closed only on Mondays and major holidays, the museum is committed to providing broad access to its collections, exhibitions and programs.
+The museum offers extended hours on Thursdays, from 10 a.m. to 8 p.m.
 Museum admission is fully waived for museum members, college students with IDs, Five College employees and families, and youth ages 18 and under.
-Admission is also free on more than 20 days each year, including Second Fridays from 4 to 8 p.m., Smith Family Weekend, Smith Commencement/Reunion Weekends, International Museum Day and Community Day.
+Admission is also free on more than 20 days each year, including Free Second Fridays, Smith Family Weekend, Smith Commencement/Reunion Weekends, National Art Museum Day and Free Community Day.
 As part of the Blue Star Museums program, the museum offers free admission to active-duty service personnel and their families from Memorial Day through Labor Day.
+SCMA is pleased to offer free admission for individuals or families carrying an EBT card.

-Free admission to SCMA is also available to public library cardholders at many local and regional libraries via the SCMA Library Pass Partners Program.
-Some 45 libraries participate in the SCMA Library Pass Partners Program each year, providing essential support for the museum’s exhibitions and public programs.
+Free admission passes to SCMA are also available to public library cardholders at many local and regional libraries via the SCMA Library Pass Partners Program.
+Some 30-plus libraries participate in this program each year, providing essential support for the museum’s exhibitions and public programs.
 Libraries may purchase passes through the museum’s Membership Office at firstname.lastname@example.org or 413-585-2777.
-For a list of participating libraries and information about how to become a Library Pass Partner, visit www.smith.edu/artmuseum/Visit/Planning-a-Visit2/Library-Pass-Program.
+For a list of participating libraries and information about how to become a Library Pass Partner, visit scma.smith.edu/artmuseum/Visit/Planning-a-Visit2/Library-Pass-Program.

 The Botanic Garden of Smith College is open to the public seven days a week and serves as a living museum, showcasing plants native to New England and other ecosystems around the world.
 Its goals are education, research, display and conservation.
 The garden features the Lyman Conservatory and Church Exhibition Gallery, the campus arboretum and a variety of specialty gardens, totaling more than 7,000 labeled and mapped plants.